-Jess Haines, PhD, MHSc, RD is an Associate Professor in the Department of Family Relations and Applied Nutrition at the University of Guelph.
-Prior to her appointment at U of G, Dr. Haines was a faculty member at the Obesity Prevention Program in the Department of Population Medicine at Harvard Medical School.
+Jess Haines, PhD, MHSc, RD is a Professor in the Department of Family Relations and Applied Nutrition at the University of Guelph.
+For her research, Dr. Haines received the 2020 Danone International Prize for Alimentation and was named as a member of the Royal Society of Canada College of New Scholars, Artists, and Scientists.

-She is the Associate Director of the Guelph Family Health Study, a family-based cohort study designed to identify early life risk factors of obesity and chronic disease and to test family-based strategies to support healthful behaviours early in life.
+Dr. Haines is the Co-Director of the Guelph Family Health Study a family-based cohort study designed to identify early life risk factors of obesity and chronic disease and to test family-based strategies to support healthful behaviours early in life.

-Dr. Haines is the Director of the Parent-Child Feeding Laboratory, funded through the Canadian Foundation for Innovation and the Ontario Ministry of Research and Innovation.
-The overarching goal of the laboratory research is toidentify how parent-child feeding interactions influence child’s eating behaviours.
+Dr. Haines is the also the Director of the Parent-Child Feeding Laboratory, funded through the Canadian Foundation for Innovation and the Ontario Ministry of Research and Innovation.
+The overarching goal of the laboratory research is to identify how parent-child feeding interactions influence child’s eating behaviours.